 Yes, it was a process.
 However, you were able to personalize and salvage your pre-existing cabinets at a fraction of the price it would have cost to replace them.

-If you are in the market to refinish your interior kitchen cabinets, bookshelves, bathroom vanity or transition your stained interior trim to paint – let the professional at A Touch of Color Painting get the job done for you.
-After all – after reading this blog – you know it’s going to be done right!
+If you are in the market to refinish your interior kitchen cabinets, bookshelves, or bathroom vanity or transition your stained interior trim to paint – we can get the job done correctly and warranty the results.
+Call us today at 919-426-4928.